jeju2486/GWAS-GOLD/README.md

 ## Input

 To run this analysis pipeline you will need:
-- assembly files in FASTA format OR an alignment file
+- assembly files in FASTA format OR an alignment file.
-- target sequence(s) to mask in FASTA format OR start and end coordinates for masking region in tab-delimited format.
+- target sequence(s) to mask in FASTA format OR start and end coordinates for target region in tab-delimited format.
-- annotation files in GFF format
+- annotation files in GFF format.

 ## Usage